aweeraman/blog/posts/sahana-receives-fsf-award.md

 Other notable attendees were [Bruce Perens](http://en.wikipedia.org/wiki/Bruce_Perens) and [Ted Ts’o](http://thunk.org/tytso/).

 I noticed Ted when he entered the room, towards the latter part of the event.
 It was only later that I found out that he was to receive the FSF Award for the Advancement of Free software.
-I didn’t expect to see any high profile kernel hackers as himself at FSF events although there was one attendee who was the splitting image of[ Alan Cox](http://en.wikipedia.org/wiki/Alan_Cox), but a little poking round revealed that to be a false lead.
+I didn't expect to see any high profile kernel hackers as himself at FSF events although there was one attendee who was the splitting image of [Alan Cox](http://en.wikipedia.org/wiki/Alan_Cox), but a little poking round revealed that to be a false lead.

-The presentation by [Mako Hill](http://en.wikipedia.org/wiki/Benjamin_Mako_Hill) on “Defining Free Culture” was quite informative on some of the [good work](http://freedomdefined.org/Definition) he’s been upto lately.
-[Eben Moglen](http://en.wikipedia.org/wiki/Eben_Moglen)’s oratory was impressive as always and [Gerald Sussman](http://en.wikipedia.org/wiki/Gerald_Sussman) confounded the audience with some deep mathematics.
-[RMS ](http://en.wikipedia.org/wiki/Richard_stallman)spoke on software patents.
+The presentation by [Mako Hill](http://en.wikipedia.org/wiki/Benjamin_Mako_Hill) on "Defining Free Culture" was quite informative on some of the [good work](http://freedomdefined.org/Definition) he's been upto lately.
+[Eben Moglen](http://en.wikipedia.org/wiki/Eben_Moglen)'s oratory was impressive as always and [Gerald Sussman](http://en.wikipedia.org/wiki/Gerald_Sussman) confounded the audience with some deep mathematics.
+[RMS](http://en.wikipedia.org/wiki/Richard_stallman) spoke on software patents.

 Some photos from the event are available on [my flickr](http://flickr.com/photos/aweeraman/sets/72157600025161611/).